bmj2728/HostServiceTest/README.md

 ## How to Extend: Add a New Host Service Function

 Adding new functionality is straightforward.
-Here's the general process:
+Here's the complete process:

+**Step 1: Update proto and regenerate**

-**Step 1**: Edit `shared/proto/hostserve/v1/hostserve.proto` and add your new RPC:
+Edit `shared/proto/hostserve/v1/hostserve.proto` and add your new RPC:
 ```protobuf
 service HostService {
   // ... existing methods ...